zulip/zulip/docs/integration-guide.md

 ```

 Once you have written some tests, you can run just these new tests from within
-the Zulip dev environment with this command:
+the Zulip development environment with this command:

 ```
 (zulip-venv)vagrant@vagrant-ubuntu-trusty-64:/srv/zulip$